Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Background

-Where \( x_1, \dots, x_n \) are the features, \( c_1, \dots, c_n \) are their respective values, and \( d \) is the model’s prediction.
-An explanation \( E \) is minimal if removing any element from \( E \) invalidates the explanation.
+Where \( x_1, \dots, x_n \) are the features, \( c_1, \dots, c_n \) are their respective values, and \( d \) is the model’s prediction \cite{tornblom2025finding}.
+An explanation \( E \) is minimal if removing any element from a valid explanation \( E \) invalidates it.
 The formal definition is provided in Equation \ref{eq:minimal_explanation}:

+Equations \ref{eq:valid_explanation} and \ref{eq:minimal_explanation} have been defined in \cite{tornblom2025finding}.
 VoTE-XAI starts with a full explanation consisting of all feature-value pairs involved in a prediction.
 It then applies a deletion filter that iteratively removes features.
 An abstract interpretation-based oracle efficiently checks whether each reduced explanation still leads to the same prediction.
 If so, the feature is discarded.
 Otherwise, it is kept in the minimal set.